stedolan/counterexamples/src/intersecting-references.md

 The crucial difference is that in the first style, the two typing derivations for $Γ ⊢ e : A$ and $Γ ⊢ e : B$ may be entirely different.
-This brings suprising complexity: for instance, in both the Coppo-Dezani[^cdtypes] and Barendregt-Coppo-Dezani[^bcdtypes] systems (both simply typed lambda calculi with intersection types), type checking is undecidable as a term is typeable iff its execution
+This brings surprising complexity: for instance, in both the Coppo-Dezani[^cdtypes] and Barendregt-Coppo-Dezani[^bcdtypes] systems (both simply typed lambda calculi with intersection types), type checking is undecidable as a term is typeable iff its execution